opennetworkinglab/onos/web/gui2/AngularMigration.md

 * LogService - this replaces $log that was inserted in to the old code
 * WindowService - this replaces $window and $location in the old code

+There is a fair bit of refactoring has to take place.
+An important thing to understand is that DOM manipulations from inside JavaScript code is not the Angular 6 way of doing things - there was a lot of this in the old ONOS GUI, using d3.append(..) and so on.
+The Angular 6 way of doing things is to defined DOM objects (elements) in the html template of a component, and use the Component Java Script code as a base for logic that can influence the display of these objects in the template.
+What this means is that what were previously defined as services (e.g. VeilService or LoadingService) should now become Components in Angular 6 (e.g. VeilComponent or LoadingComponent).

+###How do I know whether a Service should be made a Component in this new GUI?
+The general rule to follow is _"if a service in the old GUI has an associated CSS file or two then is should be a component in the new GUI"_.

+The implication of this is that all of the d3 DOM Manipulations that happened in the old service should now be represented in the template of this new component.
+If it's not clear to you what the template should look like, then run the old GUI and inspect the element and its children to see the structure.

+Components (unlike services) have limited scope (that's the magic of them really - no more DOM is loaded at any time than is necessary).
+This means that they are self contained modules, and any CSS associated with them is private to that component and not accessible globally.

+### Do not inject components in to services
+Components are graphical elements and should not be injected in to Services.
+Services should be injected in to components, but not the other way round.

+Take for instance the WebSocketService - this should remain a service, but I want to display the LoadingComponent while it's waiting and the VeilComponent if it disconnects.
+I should not go injecting these in to WebSocketService - instead there is a setLoadingDelegate() and a setVeilDelegate() function on WSS that I can pass in a reference to these two components.
+When they need to be displayed a method call is made on the delegate and the component gets enabled and displays.
+Also note inside WSS any time we call a method on this LoadingComponent delegate we check that it the delegate had actually been set.

+The WSS was passed in to the LoadingComponent and VeilComponent to set the delegate on it.

+Any component that needs to use WSS for data should inject the WSS service __AND__ needs to include the components in its template by adding <onos-loading> and
+<onos-veil>.

 ## fw/remote/wsock.service
 Taking for a really simple example the fw/remote/WSockService, this was originally defined in the __app/fw/remote/wsock.js__ file and is now redefined in __onos/web/gui2/src/main/webapp/app/fw/remote/wsock.service.ts__.

+First of all this should remain a Service, since it does not do any DOM manipulation and does not have an associated CSS.

 This has one method that's called to establish the WebSocketService